brennerm/brennerm.github.io/_posts/2021-05-19-optimzing-kubernetes-applications.markdown

 ### Trial template

-The trial template specifies how your application specific performance measurement looks like.
-Internally it launches a [Kubernetes Job](https://kubernetes.io/docs/concepts/workloads/controllers/job/){:target="_blank"} which gives you the freedom of using your tool of choice, like [StormForge's in-house load tester](https://www.youtube.com/watch?v=rDpeXWTAdS4){:target="_blank"}, Locust or Gatling.
+The trial template specifies what your application-specific performance measurement looks like.
+Internally it launches a [Kubernetes Job](https://kubernetes.io/docs/concepts/workloads/controllers/job/){:target="_blank"} which gives you the freedom of using your tool of choice, like [StormForge's own load testing solution](https://www.youtube.com/watch?v=rDpeXWTAdS4){:target="_blank"}, or another tool like Locust or Gatling.

 Also you can take care of some preparation tasks like deploying a Helm chart or a dedicated Prometheus instance.
 Be aware that trial jobs will be executed on the same Kubernetes cluster as your application under test.
-So make sure to keep room for its potential additional CPU and RAM usage.
+So be sure to keep room for its potential additional CPU and RAM usage.

 Example for a PostgreSQL load test trial template: